Charles Hawtrey (actor, born 1914): 1940s

 Hawtrey continued in music revue, starring in Eric Maschwitz's New Faces (1940) at the Comedy Theatre in London, and was praised for his "chic and finished study of an alluring woman spy".
 New Faces included the premiere of the song "A Nightingale Sang in Berkeley Square", which quickly became a wartime favourite.

-During and after the Second World War Hawtrey also appeared in the West End in such shows as Scoop, Old Chelsea, Merry England, Frou-Frou and Husbands Don't Count.
+During and after the Second World War, Hawtrey also appeared in the West End in such shows as Scoop, Old Chelsea, Merrie England, Frou-Frou and Husbands Don't Count.
 Hawtrey also directed 19 plays, including Dumb Dora Discovers Tobacco at the Q Theatre in Richmond and, in 1945, Oflag 3, a war drama co-written with Douglas Bader.

 By the 1940s, Hawtrey was appearing on radio during Children's Hour in the series Norman and Henry Bones, the Boy Detectives (first broadcast in 1943) alongside the actress Patricia Hayes.
 Later, he provided the voice of snooty Hubert Lane, the nemesis of William in the series Just William.
 His catchphrase was "How's yer mother off for dripping?"

 Hawtrey's film career continued, but The Ghost of St. Michael's (1941) and The Goose Steps Out (1942) were his last films with Will Hay.
 After the latter film he asked Hay to give him bigger roles, but Hay refused.

-Hawtrey also took a hand at directing films himself, including What Do We Do Now?
-(1945) a musical mystery written by the English author George Cooper and starring George Moon.
-Around the same time, Hawtrey directed Flora Robson in Dumb Dora Discovers Tobacco (1946).
-Both films are believed lost.
+Hawtrey directed two films: What Do We Do Now?
+(1946), believed lost, a musical mystery written by the English author George Cooper and starring George Moon; and Dumb Dora Discovers Tobacco (1946), featuring Flora Robson.

-In 1948, Hawtrey appeared at the Windmill Theatre, Soho in comedy sketches presented as part of Revudeville.

-In the same year, he was incorrectly credited as 'Major Markham', in The Story of Shirley Yorke, but, (see 'Filmography', and Edit Note), used two pseudonyms.
+In 1948, Hawtrey appeared at the Windmill Theatre, Soho, in comedy sketches presented as part of Revudeville.
+In the same year, he was incorrectly credited as 'Major Markham' in The Story of Shirley Yorke, (but see 'Filmography', and Edit Note), using two pseudonyms.

-In 1949 he appeared as the bar-hand/piano player in the Ealing Comedy "Passport to Pimlico".
+In 1949 he appeared as the bar-hand/piano player in the Ealing comedy Passport to Pimlico.